-Pension payments of €3.1 million (2020/21: €3.0 million) were granted to former members of the Management Board of CECONOMY AG and of companies merged into CECONOMY AG who left the Management Board more than ten years ago and their surviving dependants in financial year 2021/22.
+Pension payments of $\in$ 3.2 million (2021/22: $\in$ 3.1 million) were granted to former members of the Management Board of CECONOMY AG and of companies merged into CECONOMY AG who left the Management Board more than ten years ago and their surviving dependants in financial year 2022/23.
 This represents 100 per cent of the benefits granted to this group of persons.

-Pension entitlements in financial year 2021/22
+Pension entitlements in financial year 2022/23

 The members of the Management Board receive pension entitlements on the basis of a defined contribution system (defined contribution commitment pursuant to German company pension law) described above as part of the explanation of the remuneration system under "Non-performance-based fixed remuneration".
-In the event of entitlement due to invalidity or death, this commitment stipulates that the company will increase the plan assets by the attribution capital (defined contribution component under IAS 19).
+In the event of entitlement due to invalidity or death, this commitment stipulates that the company will increase the plan assets by the attribution capital.
 The attribution capital is the sum of the future contributions that would have been credited to the Management Board member for each calendar year up to a contribution period totalling ten years, but no further than the member's 60th birthday.
 A provision is recognized for this component.
-The individual service costs and present values of pension entitlements for the 2021/22 financial year are as follows:
+The individual service costs and present values of pension entitlements for the 2022/23 financial year are as follows: